jordanf2001/altered-states-dfc/README.md

 outputs/file_index/rest_file_index.csv
 ```

 This file index contains subject/session-level paths for BOLD images, confounds files, and brain masks.
-It will serve as the input table for future QC, ROI time-series extraction, static FC, and dynamic FC analyses.
+It will serve as the input table for QC, ROI time-series extraction, static FC, and dynamic FC analyses.

 ---